The Pilot ACE.

 Description: 'A Programme for Making a Calculating Machine Play Draughts'.

 45 pp. ms. and typescript paper.
-Miscellaneous drawings and diagrams
+Miscellaneous drawings and diagrams for paper on draughts-playing machine (probably for Toronto paper).

 Held by: Oxford University: Bodleian Library, Special Collections